onradio/imdb4m/README.md

 ## 📖 Overview

 **IMDB4M** is a large-scale, **quad-modal** knowledge graph for the movie domain that overcomes the bimodal bottleneck of existing multimodal knowledge graphs.
-This resource was developed for submission to the **Extended Semantic Web Conference (ESWC) 2026 Resource Track**.

 IMDB4M comprehensively harmonises symbolic metadata of movies and actors and integrates them with **four distinct modalities**: text (plots, comments, reviews), images (posters, stills), video (trailers), and audio (soundtracks).
 Unlike prior resources often constructed with ad-hoc vocabularies, IMDB4M is engineered on **schema.org** to ensure semantic interoperability, discoverability, and structural quality.